ISAITB/docs-services/source/templates/index.rst

 Description of sample implementations
 -------------------------------------

-The following sections briefly describe the existing sample implementations for each service and how to use them.
+The following sections briefly describe the existing sample implementations for each service type and how to use them.

 .. _templates__samples__validation: